 - Post-offer screening

-Within each of these categories, there’s much a physical therapist has to offer as far as variety of treatments.
-A physical therapist works with each occupational therapy patient to understand his or her particular pain, what causes it, and what can be done to manage it.
+Within each of these categories, there’s much a physical therapist has to offer as far as the variety of treatments.
+A physical therapist works with each occupational therapy patient to understand his or her pain, what causes it, and what can be done to manage it.
 This is the kind of attention a regular doctor doesn’t often have the time to give, but a physical therapist can ask questions and talk about pain issues as the patient goes through their exercise routine.

 Pain Management: Finding the Right Combination